READ ABOUT THE THREAT

 John Simonds designed a concrete-edged, trapezoidal water feature, combining a V-shaped lake with a fountain and a chain of rectilinear lagoons.
 Stream boulders were embedded in the concrete lake bottom and a pair of pedestrian bridges built to connect to the lake’s peninsular island.
 Simonds’ Modernist bridge sits immediately adjacent to the Soldier’s Monument, a Civil War memorial dating to the 1860s.
 Only one phase of construction was completed in 1967, leaving unrealized the multi-level, interlocking pools, the island’s water jets, and the boathouse in Simond's plan.

 Years of deferred maintenance left the lakeside in disrepair until a consortium of community members came together in 1999 to preserve the park, forming the Allegheny Commons Initiative under the care of the Northside Leadership Conference.
-Pressley Associates produced a master plan in 2002 which called for the preservation of the Simonds & Simonds landscape and the restoration of the greater Allegheny Commons.
+Pressley Associates produced a master plan in 2002 that called for the preservation of the Simonds & Simonds landscape and the restoration of the greater Allegheny Commons.